Skip to main content

 • PROHIBITED: The player's age is below the minimum age for the game.
 The player should be blocked from continuing.

-• PASS: The player can continue into the game.
-A session is created or returned.
+• PASS: The player can continue into the game and a session is returned on the response.

 Example request